 The shortage of professionals skilled in both AI and epidemiology is a significant challenge.
 Developing and deploying AI models for epidemiological purposes requires expertise in data science, machine learning, and public health.
 According to LinkedIn’s 2023 Workforce Report, the demand for AI specialists has grown by 74% annually, but the healthcare sector struggles to attract talent due to competitive industries like technology.
 Moreover, the gap in interdisciplinary training programs further limits the availability of professionals capable of bridging AI and epidemiology, slowing innovation and adoption rates in healthcare systems worldwide.

 Bias in AI algorithms poses a critical challenge in the application of AI in epidemiology.
-Data used to train AI models often reflects existing disparities, such as underrepresentation of certain demographics or regions.
+Data used to train AI models often reflects existing disparities, such as the underrepresentation of certain demographics or regions.
 A 2022 study published in Nature Medicine highlighted that AI models misclassified diseases up to 30% more frequently in populations with limited data representation.
 This bias leads to inaccurate predictions, reinforcing inequalities in healthcare access and outcomes.
 Addressing algorithmic bias requires diverse and inclusive datasets alongside transparent auditing practices to ensure fairness and reliability in AI-driven epidemiological insights.

 REPORT METRIC |